OC33A:

 Co-Sponsor(s):

-Primary Chair: Galen A McKinley, Lamont-Doherty Earth Observatory of Columbia University, Palisades, NY, United States
+Primary Chair: Galen A McKinley, Columbia University and Lamont-Doherty Earth Observatory, Earth and Environmental Sciences, New York, United States

 Co-chairs: Nicole S Lovenduski, University of Colorado, Department of Atmospheric and Oceanic Sciences, Boulder, CO, United States and Wolfgang Koeve, GEOMAR, Kiel, Germany

-Primary Liaison: Galen A McKinley, Lamont-Doherty Earth Observatory of Columbia University, Palisades, NY, United States
+Primary Liaison: Galen A McKinley, Columbia University and Lamont-Doherty Earth Observatory, Earth and Environmental Sciences, New York, United States

 Moderators: Wolfgang Koeve, GEOMAR, Kiel, Germany and Nicole S Lovenduski, University of Colorado, Department of Atmospheric and Oceanic Sciences, Boulder, CO, United States